IVIGOR13/brutgener/README.md

 # brutgener
-Small script generating a dictionary for password brut.
+Small script generating a dictionary for brut password.